dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 });
 ```

-### Prove Cap

-To prove on the dWallet Network that `DWalletNetworkInitCapRequest` event was emitted, call the
+To prove on the dWallet Network that the `DWalletNetworkInitCapRequest` event was emitted, call the
-`submitDWalletCreationProof()` function, which submits a state proof that the transaction on the Sui Network created
+`submitDWalletCreationProof()` function, submitting a state proof that the Sui Network transaction created a new
-a new `DWalletCap`.
+`DWalletCap`.

-> We use the output of the DKG process to extract the `DWalletCap` ID on the dWallet Network, allowing us to wrap it and
+> The DKG process output allows us to extract the `DWalletCap` ID on the dWallet Network, enabling linking to the Sui
-> link it to the Sui capability.
+> capability.

 ```typescript
 const createCapInSuiTxID = createCapInSuiRes.digest